openfga/vscode-ext/README.md

 The extension currently offers 2 core features, with more to come.

 - Syntax Highlighting for OpenFGA files
-- A unique theme for OpenFGA for VSCode
+- A unique theme for OpenFGA for VS Code
 	- Once installed, go to your extensions
 	- Click on `OpenFGA` and click `Set Color Scheme`
 	- Click on `OpenFGA Dark` in the prompt